The views expressed by the host of this program, documented to be almost always right, 99.6% of the time.

 It's perfectly fine.

-It doesn't work with the punishment speed thing.
+It doesn't work with the pun.

-It's as it's a speed thing.
+It's a speed thing.

-It's it had this has nothing to do with the quarterbacks.
+This has nothing to do with the quarterbacks.

-That that was a whole different thing.
+That was a whole different thing.

 Yeah, CBS published it.

-Well CBS published it.
+Well, CBS published it.

 Aaron Rodgers said it on ESPN.